linusnyren/LM-Agility/README.md

 A Springboot project to handle booking requests for a friend of mine.

-The projects consists of Springboot, Postgresql with two separate tables joined with hibernate
+The projects consists of Springboot, Postgresql with three separate tables joined with hibernate